Read the style guide for Cancer Research UK's pages on health information and patient information.

 Our tone of voice is human.
 We write as though we are speaking directly to the reader:

 - Be direct and personal – we use ‘you’ and ‘your’ when appropriate.
-Be aware of when not to use it: eg. ‘Cancer can occur anywhere in your oesophagus.’
-This should say ‘the oesophagus’.
+Be aware of when not to use it.
+For example, ‘Cancer can occur anywhere in your food pipe (oesophagus).’
+This should say ‘the food pipe (oesophagus)’.

 - Be sensitive without obscuring the facts.